An Ensemble Learning Framework for Model Fitting and Evaluation in Inverse Linear Optimization: Introduction

-The specific contributions of our paper are as follows: \begin{enumerate} \item We develop an inverse linear optimization approach applicable to arbitrary data sets of decisions for a single optimization problem, motivated by ensemble learning methods.
+The specific contributions of our paper are as follows: \begin{enumerate} \item We develop an inverse linear optimization approach applicable to decision data sets of arbitrary size and feasibility for a single optimization problem, motivated by ensemble learning methods.
 This model is expressed in terms of hyperparameters used to derive different model variants.

 \item We develop exact and assumption-free solution methods for each of the model variants.
 Under mild data assumptions, we demonstrate how geometric insights from linear optimization can lead to efficient and even analytic solution approaches.